ttu/ruuvitag-sensor/README.md

 $ sudo apt-get install bluez bluez-hcidump
 ```

 Ruuvitag_sensor package uses internally _hciconfig_, _hcitool_ and _hcidump_.
 These tools are deprecated.
-In case tools are missing, older version of BlueZ is required ([Issue](https://github.com/ttu/ruuvitag-sensor/issues/31))
+In case tools are missing, an older version of BlueZ is required ([Issue](https://github.com/ttu/ruuvitag-sensor/issues/31))

 ### BlueZ limitations

-The ruuvitag-sensor use BlueZ to listen broadcasted BL information (uses _hciconf_, _hcitool_, _hcidump_).
-Implementation does not handle well unexpected errors or changes, e.g. when adapter is busy, rebooted or powered down.
+`Ruuvitag_sensor` package uses BlueZ to listen broadcasted BL information (uses _hciconf_, _hcitool_, _hcidump_).
+Implementation does not handle well all unexpected errors or changes, e.g. when the adapter is busy, rebooted or powered down.

-In case of errors, application tries to exit immediately, so it can be automatically restarted.
+In case of errors, the application tries to exit immediately, so it can be automatically restarted.

 ## Bleak